HomeX

 Sitting on the eastward edge of the British cluster, Virgin Gorda – or ‘Fat Virgin’ – got its name from Christopher Columbus.
 The explorer envisioned the island as a reclining pregnant woman, with Virgin Gorda Peak as her belly and the granite boulders of The Baths as her toes.

-Visitors can hike up the 418-metre peak to survey the surroundings and visit Copper Mine Point to learn about the island’s history.
+Visitors can hike up the 418-meter peak to survey the surroundings and visit Copper Mine Point to learn about the island’s history.
 But, in reality, it’s the beaches that make this place special.

 One of the main attractions is the boulder-strewn bay of The Baths on the island’s southern tip.
 Take the tender here and explore the otherworldly network of tide pools, grottoes and tunnels.
 While, more peaceful sandy spots such as Spring Bay, Pond Bay and Savannah Bay unfurl not far away.